-Nikki found her niche working closely with young power-houses like JoJo and Hayley Kiyoko; even lending her pen to two Grammy nominated albums, Nas’ “Life Is Good” and Mya’s “Smoove Jones”.
+Flores officially turned her focus back to songwriting and production in 2015 when she inked a new publishing deal with BMG.
+This time with a new fire for authenticity, She found her niche working closely with long time collaborators JoJo, Hayley Kiyoko and The Midnight; even lending her pen to two Grammy nominated albums, Nas’ “Life Is Good” and Mya’s “Smoove Jones”.